jerpowel321/Testing-2/README.md

 The majority of our HTML webpage is being dynamically generated through our JavaScript file using the jQuery library.
 Our JavaScript is organized by section, seperating the APIs we used in this project by section.

 #### <a name="firebase">Firebase</a>
-We are storing the user-inputted word into Firebase and calling back to Firebase to display the word on the page.
-We are also storing the count of the number of words that are stored in Firebase, which we can reset by deleting the data on Firebase.
+We are using firebase to store the the user-inputted word.
+The database is then being called upon to display words that have been searched under the _previous word searches_ section of our webpage.
+We are also setting a counter to display the number of words which have been searched and stored in firebase.

 #### <a name="ajax">API Technologies</a>
 Our team uses several APIs for our Inspector Otter Webpage.